awslabs/aws-embedded-metrics-node/README.md

 Adds a new set of dimensions that will be associated to all metric values.

+**WARNING**: Every distinct value will result in a new CloudWatch Metric name.
+If the cardinality of a particular value is expected to be high, you should consider using `setProperty` instead.

 Requirements:
 - Length 1-255 characters
 - ASCII characters only